Adity20/hideout-project-DTI/README.md

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

-For more details about the project or inquiries, please contact [project team email/contact].

 Thank you for your interest and support in preserving our cultural heritage!